dvtirol/serles-acme/docs/index.rst

 configuration for that method.
 You will need to refer to your particular certbot backend for minimum configuration required.

+The certbot plugin is _usually_ used with a DNS backend, however if you have your serles installation in a DMZ with a wildcarded host or similar, you could potentially use the http-01 based validation.

-For Route53 with credentials already set up in environment, you may only need to specify "dns-route53" and "preferred-challenges=dns"
+For Route53 with credentials already set up in environment, this may be sufficient:

+  preferred-challenges=dns
+  dns-route53

+For CloudFlare:

+  preferred-challenges=dns
+  dns-cloudflare
+  dns-cloudflare-credentials=/path/to/cloudflare.ini

-See certbot documentation for more details:
+See certbot documentation for more details and other providers:

   https://eff-certbot.readthedocs.io/en/stable/using.html#dns-plugins

+If you have set up certbot for serles to have it's own installation directories, you may want to specify those here otherwise make sure that serles is running with a userid that has filesystem perms to write to the certbot directories.

+Additional configuration in that case assuming "/local/acme/certbot" installation path.

+  config-dir=/local/acme/certbot/config
+  work-dir=/local/acme/certbot/work
+  logs-dir=/local/acme/certbot/logs

 Dependencies
 ------------